tpayne/terraform-examples/samples/AWS/templates/neptune/README.md

 Issues
 ------
-- This example is is only intended as a sample on how to create a system.
-You will need to configure it as needed
+- This example is is only intended as a sample to show how to create a system.
+You will need to configure and extend it as needed to better suit your requirements.

 Liability Warning
 -----------------